dynamic-intelligence-lab/parallel_lyapunov_exponents/README.md

 * `n_above_max`: an integer value specifying the number of pairs of states with cosine similarity above `max_cos_sim` that trigger a selective reset.
 Default: 1, _i.e._ selective resetting will be triggered if at least one cosine similarity exceeds `max_cos_sim`.

-Appendix C of our paper provides an intuitive explanation of our selective-resetting method, with step-by-step examples.
+Appendix C of our paper explains our selective-resetting method informally, with step-by-step examples.

 ## Scaling to Higher-Dimensional Systems